Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/orange-footer.md

 ## Parts

-The orange footer parts are independent from each other.
-Just add the following code between each part.
+Orange footer parts are independent from each other.
+Just add a dark separator between each part.

 ```html
 <div class="border-bottom border-1 border-dark"></div>